 We offer unique screening tools, safety-planning advice, signposting and advocacy support all dedicated to the safety and dignity of all concerns.
 Talk to one of our experts who are happy to advise, training and provide consultancy at any time.

 The training will deliver the following learning outcomes:

 - This workshop offers a stepwise approach to developing a more comprehensive working model of self injury, self harm and suicide in order to inform risk assessment processes, appropriate interactions, signposting and escalation of concerns at times of potential crisis.

-- The risk factors for suicide;
+- Science, statistics, terminology and risk factors for self harm and suicide;

 - An improved understanding of non-suicidal self injury (NSSI) and its relationship with self harm and suicide;

 - Understanding major depression, mood disorder and complex anxiety / trauma and their relationship with self harm and suicide;

 - Understanding suicide and self harm risk in psychosis and schizophrenia;